 Gayle received her Bachelor’s Degree in Psychology with Minors in Health Science and Women’s Studies from the State University of New York at Oswego.
 In addition, she has held her certification as a Professional in Human Resources (PHR) from the Human Resource Certification Institute for more than ten years.
 Gayle is also certified by the Society for Human Resource Management as a Certified Professional (SHRM-CP).
 She is a member of the Society for Human Resource Management and the Northern Virginia Chapter of the Society for Human Resource Management.

-Chief Development Officer – Mary Rood
+Chief Development Officer – TBD

 Senior Director, Eary Childhood Programs – Chrystal Starr Brown